zubinchopra/portaldocs/portal-sdk/generated/top-blades-menublade.md

 <a name="menu-blade-navigation-within-a-menu-blade"></a>
 ### Navigation within a menu blade

-There are various options that can be used to open blades when the user interacts with your experience.
+As a developer, you have various options on how to open blades when the user interacts with your experience.

 When in menu blades there are some extra options exposed.